The Seal of Nehahra: Plot

 The residents of the dimension massacre the soldiers, except for Phil, who escapes, and Maxwell who is captured.
 The priests explain Maxwell's situation: he is dead by the mortal definition of the term, and will regain his Immortal powers and memories.
-He is treated well because Shub-Niggurath fears he may revive his creator, her enemy, the god Nehahra.
+He is treated well because Shub-Niggurath fears that he may revive his creator, her enemy, the god Nehahra.
 The memories enhance his misanthropic outlook, such that he now wants to annihilate humankind.
 He also allies with an underground resistance movement, led by an Ogre named Zin and a Gaunt named Priam who controls the realm's various portals, that aims to overthrow Shub-Niggurath.
 Doing so, however, requires a human.

 Meanwhile, many of the soldiers are reassigned in light of the war against these creatures, except Major Bent, whose father denied his transfer request.
 Shortly thereafter, Grunts and Enforcers attack the Dallas Slipgate Complex.
 Blake and Torres escape into a safe room, where they figure out how Shub-Niggurath has been controlling the Grunts and Enforcers, but the Enforcer commander commits suicide to avoid being turned into a servant of Shub-Niggurath.
 After murdering Director Keith, the creator of the slipgates, Maxwell kills Major Bent as revenge for his previous abusive treatment.
 Phil has decided to avenge his comrades and invade the other dimension on his own, going through the Slipgate and slaughtering enemies by the hundreds.
 Maxwell overhears him on his helmet radio, and guides Phil through the levels of Quake until he reaches Shub-Niggurath's pit, which can only be unlocked by ancient runes found at the end of each of the four chapters of Quake.
 After helping Phil slay Chthon, the boss of the first chapter of Quake, Max travels to the deadly Realm of Shades, populated by Wraiths: the ghosts of Immortals who sift through the memories of the dead for clues of their creator, Nehahra.
 Max promises to help break Nehahra's curse on them by providing them with the soul of Shub-Niggurath, which would show them the location of Nehahra, in exchange for immortality.